 Applications should be submitted to the Chayes Fellowship Program no later than February 1 at 5:00 p.m.
 Applications to the Chayes program must include the Chayes Fellowship / Human Rights Program Common Application Form and a copy of the student’s resume or curriculum vitae.
 Students who are foreign nationals should be aware of considerations with regard to special requirements both for receiving funding and visas when traveling abroad during their studies and plan accordingly.
 For this reason international students should be sure to contact the Harvard International Office before committing to any travel outside the United States.

-The Chayes Fellowship application process will also include an interview which will take place February 3, 4, or 5, 2016.
-To schedule an interview, applicants should contact the Chayes Fellowship Program at (617) 384-5284 or firstname.lastname@example.org between January 27 and January 29, 2016.
+The Chayes Fellowship application process will also include an interview which will take place February 7, 8, or 9, 2017.
+To schedule an interview, applicants should contact the Chayes Fellowship Program at (617) 384-5284 or firstname.lastname@example.org between February 1 – 3, 2017.

 Strong candidates are students who are seeking to complement their academic course work at Harvard Law School with practical, hands-on experience with organizations that work to effect change and address legal, political and social needs.
 Students should be able to articulate the way in which their proposed summer placements will help them to achieve their particular educational, professional and personal objectives.